0904-mansi/Criminal-Identification/README.md

 ## Problem Statement🧐

-Develop an application or a native mobile application to demonstrate application of Face Recognition technology.
+Develop an Desktop application or a native mobile application to demonstrate application of Face Recognition technology.

 ## Solution ✨